ak-2485/NumFuzz/artifact/README.md

 This is the artifact for NumFuzz ("Numerical Fuzz"), a prototype implementation of the type system and floating-point error analysis tool described in the paper *A Type System for Numerical Error Analysis*.

-This artifact supports the following claim made in the Evaluation section (Section 6.2) of the paper: **compared to state-of-the-art tools that soundly and automatically bound floating-point errors, NumFuzz provides practically useful---and often better---relative error bounds in at least an order of magnitude less time**.
+This artifact supports the following claim made in the Evaluation section (Section 6.2) of the paper: **compared to state-of-the-art tools that soundly and automatically bound floating-point errors, NumFuzz provides practically useful---and usually better---relative error bounds in at least an order of magnitude less time**.

 This artifact supports this claim by automatically generating floating-point error bounds using NumFuzz, FPTaylor, and Gappa for the 10 benchmark problems listed in Table 3 of Section 6.2, and by reporting the timing for each tool on each benchmark.

 We can't guarantee that this artifact will produce the *exact* timing values reported in Table 3 of Section 6.2 for each of the tools on all of the benchmarks on every machine.
-However, this artifact should support the claim that **NumFuzz generates floating-point error bounds at least an order of magnitude faster than both FPTaylor and Gappa on all of the benchmarks**.
+However, this artifact should support the claim that **NumFuzz generates floating-point error bounds at least an order of magnitude faster than both FPTaylor and Gappa on most of the benchmarks**.

 ### Revisions

-There are a few small errors in Table 3 of Section 6.2 that will be revised in the final version of the paper.
-We list them here by benchmark name. **These small errors do not impact the claims made above**.
+There are a few revisions that will be made to Table 3 of Section 6.2 in the final version of the paper.
+We list them here by benchmark name. **We emphasize that these small errors do not impact the claims made above**.
 - **x_by_xy**: The relative error bound for Gappa should be `1.00e-04`, which is worse than the bound originally reported of `2.22e-12`.
 Observe the NumFuzz remains the best performer.
 - **sqrt_add**: The relative error bound for NumFuzz should be `9.99e-16`.
 Observe that FPTaylor still outperforms NumFuzz on this benchmark.
 - **test02_sum8**: The relative error bound for FPTaylor should be `9.32e-14`, which is worse than the bound originally reported of `4.66e-14`.
 Observe the NumFuzz remains the best performer.